The Art of Leonardo da Vinci

 Leonardo used his extensive anatomical studies to understand the human body to paint realistically.
 His study of the human body made his paintings also very dynamic with how the emotions were expressed; this type of expressive art was new and modern in his era.

-Leonardo’s influence can be seen with other artists who adopted a more realistic and naturalist approach to their paintings.
-He also wrote a lot about his painting technique so that other artists could study and understand his technique.
+Leonardo’s influence can be seen in other artists who adopted a more realistic and naturalist painting approach.
+He also wrote a lot about his painting technique so that other artists could study and understand it.

-Leonardo was a master of his painting technique, which included his treatment of light and shading known as chiaroscuro.
-Leonardo did not invent the technique of chiaroscuro, but he helped to perfect it.
+Leonardo was a master of his painting technique, which included his treatment of light and shading, known as chiaroscuro.
+Leonardo did not invent the chiaroscuro technique, but he helped perfect it.
 Many other artists followed Leonardo’s techniques and methods.

 Leonardo was also a master artist of linear perspective; he developed new ways of looking at perspective.
-His use of perspective helped to give his artwork more depth and appear more realistic.
+His perspective helped give his artwork more depth and make it appear more realistic.

 One of Leonardo’s most important contributions to the Renaissance and art is developing the sfumato method, a new method to blend paint and glazes.
-The sfumato method is the artistic technique to allow tones and colors to shade gradually into one another; this technique helps produce softened outlines or hazy forms as is most often associated with the painting of a human face as the face of his famous painting Mona Lisa.
+The sfumato method is the artistic technique that allows tones and colors to shade gradually into one another; this technique helps produce softened outlines or hazy forms, which are most often associated with the painting of a human face in his famous painting Mona Lisa.

 Leonardo’s sfumato technique helped make his human subjects look like living and breathing subjects.

-Leonardo da Vinci and His Influence On Other Artist
+Leonardo da Vinci and His Influence On Other Artists

-Leonardo also produced some sculptures though no longer any left; his sculpture and architectural drawings also greatly influenced the architects of his time.
+Leonardo also produced some sculptures, though no longer any left; his sculptures and architectural drawings also greatly influenced the architects of his time.

-Leonardo da Vinci, The Renassiance, Science and Engineering
+Leonardo da Vinci, The Renaissance, Science and Engineering

 One of the things that are so unique about Leonardo is that he was not only an artist but was also fascinated with science, engineering, and mechanics.
-He took these subjects very seriously as he wrote extensively about them in his notebooks.
+He took these subjects very seriously, writing extensively about them in his notebooks.

 Leonardo had a keen sense of observation.
 He observed so many subjects, from hydraulic engineering to town planning.
-Leonardo was a great believer in empiricism, believing that all knowledge is from our own experiences.
+Leonardo was a great believer in empiricism, believing all knowledge comes from our experiences.

 Leonardo’s belief in empiricism was considered very radical for the time.
 This was so radical because the Church and Ancient Classical authors were wholly unchallenged at the time, and people were encouraged to follow the Church and classical thought and not use their experiences to learn outside what was already given to them.